Anti Social Behaviour

 - Criminal behaviour

-If you are having problems with this a polite discussion with your neighbour can often help.
+If you are having problems with the above, sometimes a polite discussion with your neighbour can often help.
 If you don’t feel confident doing this, we can give advice on how to open up dialogue.
 We can also make a referral to mediation.
 Mediation is a positive tool that can be used early on in order to reach a compromise with your neighbour- we will always suggest this as a resolution for cases like this.
 However, if any of the above is found to be having a significant impact on the victim, then we may investigate further.